 Should she change the world where children are well-fed, happy and protected, in sake of her own beliefs?
 Does concern for the weak and excluded justify violence and fanaticism?
 How far is the reach of everlasting regime?

 In her dystopian novel Marta Sokolowska is asking questions particularly relevant for our times.
 The novel has received the UNESCO Cracow City of Literature Award and won „Debuts in Prose” prize organized by the Biuro Literackie Publishing House.

-Marta Sokolowska – author of theatrical, prose and radio plays.
+Marta Sokolowska – Polish author, playwright, radio drama writer and film director.
 Winner of the Krakow UNESCO City of Literature Award, laureate of the Prose Debuts project organized by the publishing house Biuro Literackie and the Drama! organized by Dwutygodnik and IMKA Theater.

-Two-time finalist of the competition devoted to Polish contemporary dramaturgy, the Metaphor of Reality, three-time scholarship holder of the Ministry of Culture and National Heritage, semi-finalist of the Gdynia Drama Award, author of the script and director of a documentary film.
+Two-time finalist of the competition of Polish Contemporary Dramaturgy The Metaphor of Reality, three-time scholarship holder of the Ministry of Culture and National Heritage, semi-finalist of the Gdynia Drama Award, author of the script and film director of a documentary film Zeno-San.

-The author of texts translated into the following languages: English, Russian, German, Belarusian and Georgian.
+The author of texts translated into English, German, Georgian, Belarusian and Russian.